-In Blaize, we specialize in building decentralized apps from scratch as well as in integrating blockchain solutions into existing systems.
+In Blaize, we specialize in building decentralized apps from scratch as well as in integrating enterprise blockchain solutions into existing systems.
 If you consider building your own DEX eliminating impermanent loss and front-running problems or integration with such protocol as Enigma contact us in order to discuss further cooperation!

 Is it possible to build an app resistant to front-running attacks?

 Yes.
 The Blaize team has 5+ years of experience developing highly secure dApps, DEXes, and protocols.
 We always follow industry best practices to make sure that your platform is resistant to all known types of hacks, including front-running attacks.

 How to quickly calculate impermanent loss in DeFi?

 To calculate impermanent loss, you can use one of the calculators available online.
 But please note that most of them do not take into account transaction fees, so you should add them to the impermanent loss result.

 Is it possible to reduce impermanent loss in crypto?

 Sure.
 There are several existing solutions to impermanent loss.
 The easiest one is to hold your crypto in stablecoins, of course.
 But if you are not interested in that, you can use one of the protocols that have solved this issue, such as Curve.fi, Balancer, or Bancor.